Credentials and Reporting

 Credential Application

 A credential may be submitted for consideration through the CTE Credential Application.
-Applications will be reviewed by in-house subject matter experts to determine viability for alignment with NC CTE courses.
+The annual due date of the application is July 1 of each year, to be implemented for the following school year.
+Credentials are reviewed by internal subject matter experts (SMEs) to determine viability for alignment with NCCTE courses and are then forwarded to an external committee comprised of local Directors for approval.
 (An Application PDF is provided for reference only - all applications must be received via the provided link.)

 CTE Concentrator Feedback Survey